pallav110/Y.M.I.R_INFORMATIVE_DOCUMENTATIONS-/01_PROJECT_OVERVIEW.md

 ## What is Y.M.I.R?

-**Y.M.I.R** stands for **"Your Mental Intelligence Response"** - an advanced AI-powered platform that bridges the gap between technology and mental health care through emotion detection and therapeutic intervention.
+**Y.M.I.R** stands for **"Yielding Melodies For Internal Restoration"** - an advanced AI-powered platform that bridges the gap between technology and mental health care through emotion detection and therapeutic intervention.

 ## Project Vision